Dog Bite Lawyer Houston, TX

 The “One Bite Rule”

 The idea behind the “one bite” law originated because it was believed that a dog’s owner should be given one chance after a dog bites someone before being punished.
 Perhaps they did not know their dog would bite someone and the law gave them one more opportunity before taking action.
 This is not necessarily the case now, though.
 In many instances, if the owner knows that they have a dangerous dog or that their dog is more prone to biting, the law may hold the owner liable even if it was the dog’s first incident.
+They may have failed to place the proper preventative measures to ensure that an attack or biting incident could not occur.

 When this circumstance arises, it is important that the plaintiff provides evidence showing that it was likely that the owner knew before the attack occurred that their dog was dangerous.
 This could be done through: